DragonMeme/terraform-linux-vm-azure/README.md

 sudo mv terraform /usr/local/bin/
 ```

 1.)
-Enter command `terraform init` (`./terraform init` if doing the easy way) in your terminal.
+Enter command `terraform init` in your terminal.

 2.)
-Then enter command `terraform apply -var-file=example.tfvars` (`./terraform apply -var-file=example.tfvars` if doing the easy way).
+Then enter command `terraform apply -var-file=example.tfvars`.
 You will have to wait for around 3 minutes for the process to be done.
 When done there should be an output of the command.
 The output should be of the form `ssh adminUser@20.192.192.192`.

 3.)
 Copy and paste the command to the terminal.